-Potential Impacts due to Changes in Access.
-There is potential for changes in access to affect properties that access 500 South between I-15 and 500 West with the Action Alternative in the south central segment.
+There is potential for changes in access to affect properties that access 500 South between I-15 and 500 West with the Action Alternative in the north segment.
 The Action Alternative would include a raised median on 500 South between I-15 and 500 West.
-All business accesses on the north and south sides of 500 South in this segment would be right-in and right-out.
+All business accesses on the north and south sides of 500 South in this segment would be right-in and right-out only.
 Travelers who currently make left turns onto or off of 500 South would be required to make U-turns on 500 South and/or use alternate accesses to or from 500 West with the Action Alternative.